tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/configuration-management.md

 # Configuration management

-Stedin's configuration-management surfaces span the e-terra SCADA, the GE Smallworld GIS, protection relay project files, and RTU configuration.
+The portrait's configuration-management surfaces span the e-terra SCADA, the GE Smallworld GIS, protection relay project files, and RTU configuration.
 Configuration changes flow through change-control processes that leave audit trails.
 Those audit trails distinguish authorised configuration from unauthorised modification, and baseline configurations can be established for forensic comparison.

 ## SCADA configuration versioning and baselines

-Stedin's e-terra SCADA stores configuration data: the network model (devices, topology, dependencies), alarm thresholds, load-shedding logic, under-frequency protection settings, and operator interface definitions.
+The e-terra SCADA stores configuration data: the network model (devices, topology, dependencies), alarm thresholds, load-shedding logic, under-frequency protection settings, and operator interface definitions.
 This configuration is stored in a database and is typically backed up.
-Configuration changes at Stedin go through a change-control process: an engineer submits a change request, it is reviewed and approved, the engineer applies the change at a scheduled time, and the change is documented.
+Configuration changes go through a change-control process: an engineer submits a change request, it is reviewed and approved, the engineer applies the change at a scheduled time, and the change is documented.